Development Environment Setup

 Docker Compose allows you to define and run multi-container applications.
 We will create a configuration with two services: an application container for development and a PostgreSQL database container.

-Create a file called docker-compose.yml in the project root directory with the following content:
+Create a file called docker-compose.yml in the project root directory with the following content.
+If you are running on an Apple Silicon Mac, uncomment the platform: linux/amd64 line.

 1